MahmoudAdelkamal/Codeforces-gym-solutions/README.md

 # Codeforces-gym-solutions
-My solutions to some of codeforces gyms
+My solutions for some codeforces gyms